All Products

 Note

-• The display of the basic detection data and detection results may have a delay.
+• The display of the basic detection data and detection results may have latency.
 The detection capabilities of the basic detection module are not as strong as those of the API security module.
 As a result, the information obtained from the two modules may differ.
 The detection results of the API security module are more accurate.

 1. Log on to the WAF 3.0 console.
-In the top navigation bar, select the resource group and the region in which the WAF instance is deployed.
-You can select Chinese Mainland or Outside Chinese Mainland for the region.
+In the top navigation bar, select the resource group and region of the WAF instance.
+You can select Chinese Mainland or Outside Chinese Mainland.

 3. In the Basic Detection section, view basic detection data.